 coffee in a cup and saucer, he quickly

-I was just a boy then, with still much to learn
+I still had much to learn about geography,

 wars, coffee, arms, shoes and languages.